Omicron in Europe: Where has the new COVID variant been detected?

 Greece

-A man on the Greek island of Crete who tested positive for COVID-19 is suspected of having the Omicron variant.
+Greece has identified three positive cases of the Omicron variant as of December 8.
+A man on the Greek island of Crete who tested positive for COVID-19 was suspected of having the first Omicron variant in the country.
 He had recently returned from South Africa.

 Iceland

-Note: This article and its accompanying graphics are being regularly updated by our team of journalists.
-The last update was on December 13.